 Where Is Bogota?

 Bogota is the capital city of Colombia, located in South America.
 The city is situated on a plateau in the Andean mountains called the “Sabana de Bogota.”
 Bogota is in the central region of Colombia and has an elevation of around 2,640 meters (8,660 feet), making it one of the world’s highest-altitude capitals.
 The city enjoys a very strategic location, giving you access to Colombia’s diverse landscapes—Amazon rainforests, Caribbean beaches, and the Pacific coastline.
 Bogota’s climate is mild year-round, and it is known as the “city of eternal spring.”
-If you want to explore Colombia’s vibrant culture and history, Bogota is the perfect destination for travellers coming through Costa Rica Airports.
+If you want to explore Colombia’s vibrant culture and history, Bogota is the perfect destination for travellers coming through the Costa Rica Airports.

 What things to do in Bogota Colombia?